 Hiring the right employees is essential for growing your business.
 But selecting the right people can be difficult.

 Have you hired an employee in the past, then realized that he or she wasn’t a good fit?
 If so, you’re not alone.
 With many businesses receiving as many as 250 resumes per open position, it’s easy to sometimes hire the wrong person and overlook the right one.

 Unfortunately hiring mistakes cost you a lot of time and money.
 So how can they be avoided?
 Pre-employment testing is one way you can do it.

 Why is pre-employment testing effective?
 Keep reading to find out.

 The culture of your company is a big part of its identity.
 It’s a powerful force that drives your employees’ actions and influences their attitudes.
 It impacts your ability to recruit, retain, and even grow your bottom line.
 Hiring for culture fit is an essential ingredient in the talent management recipe.

 Here’s one example.
-If your culture is based on teamwork and people making sure things get done, you don’t want to hire an employee that lays in wait and watches others do the job.
+If your culture is based on teamwork, you don’t want to hire an employee that commands to be get top billing and perform alone on center stage.
+He or she shouldn’t be high maintenance either.
+Of course, they can be competitive and lead.
+But you don’t want mavericks and loners who put self over the good of the team.
 That person wouldn’t fit into the culture.
 Productivity and engagement would suffer.

-Pre-employment testing help hire for culture fit as well as personality job fit.
-Assessments are designed to determine personality traits and attitude such as integrity, go-getter attitude, achievement drive, team work, responsibility, reliability, and helping disposition?
-Unpacking these characteristics before a person hits the production floor or corporate office will help you choose people who’ll contribute to and engage with your already awesome culture.
+Pre-employment testing helps hire for culture fit as well as personality job fit.
+Assessments are designed to determine personality traits and attitude such as integrity, go-getter attitude, achievement drive, team work, responsibility, reliability, and helping disposition.
+Unpacking these characteristics before a person hits the production floor or corporate office will help you choose people who’ll contribute to and engage with your awesome culture.

 Are you looking to nurture and improve your company culture?
 Then pre-employment testing can help you do that.